codepath/android_guides/IntelliJ-2016.3.3-Android-Studio-Settings---Configurations--Config.md

 Most of these files located generally although not always under the BIN folders.
 Thus open folder and search for them.

 Summary of folders are:
-tools
-tool\Proguard....without this proguard won't work Add-ons build-tools patcher platforms platform-tools extras\select Google directory as a whole
+tools, tool\Proguard(without this proguard won't work), \Add-ons, \build-tools, patcher, platforms, \platform-tools, \extras, select the Google directory as a whole

 Project Library
 Create A library File